armyofevilrobots/quidnunc2/README.md

    permissions.
 9. Go back to your Slack Chat App (you're all done setting up ), and in the channel you created in step 1, type `/invite @your-bot-name`.
+10. There is no step 10.
+You're done.

 That's it; you're ready to go.